 Once you get trained, and are more familiar with what the challenges are, start training and talking to anyone with any involvement or responsibility for network connectivity or network administration.
 Start with your most technical people first.
 Discuss the issues of IPv4 vs IPv6.
 Get them on your side to help you with this process.
 Then keep spreading the knowledge.
 This is not the time to hold back on valuable “job security” information.
 You’ll need all of their help and support when the time comes.
 You can make this a very successful process and a feather in your cap.
 But if you are in the middle of a migration, and you have kept everyone in the dark and then something goes wrong, you’ll be all alone.
 Ensure you have your team prepared when the time comes.

 Auvik’s network monitoring and management system works across networks without a hitch.
 Ready to see more?
-Check out our risk-free, 14-day trial now.
+Get your free 14-day Auvik trial here.